 The Legend of Zelda: Breath of the Wild sees Link return to the Kingdom of Hyrule in order to save it from the clutches of the evil Ganon.
 After a number of delays as well as a number of significant key changes to the game-play mechanics has Breath of the Wild been worth the wait?

-The Legend of Zelda: Breath of the Wild is the first major console Zelda game that I have played since Twilight Princess released on the GameCube back in 2006; a fantastic game that still sticks to what I have become to appreciate as the ‘Zelda format’.
+The Legend of Zelda: Breath of the Wild is the first major console Zelda game that I have played since Twilight Princess released on the GameCube back in 2006; a fantastic game that still sticks to what I have come to appreciate as the ‘Zelda format’.
 Linear story progression, dungeons, progressively more difficult bosses and enemies as well as unlockable items.
 It works well and has done for many years, but at the same time, it may well be intimidating for potential new players to the franchise.

 I wanted to take my time with Breath of the Wild before writing my review.
 It’s a gigantic adventure with a lot to do; it’s no simple ‘play for eight hours and you’re done’ type of game.
 At the time of writing I have spent over 80 hours with Link and the decimated Kingdom of Hyrule and I can now say I am ready to impart my thoughts, feelings and experiences with Nintendo’s latest video game masterpiece.